 So, if your goal is to have the unique OBS animated overlay that will help with branding, you’ve come to the right place.
 In this guide, I will focus on the best animated Twitch overlays – how to make Twitch overlays and add them to your stream.

-Post 7 of 18 in the Graphics
+Post 8 of 12 in the Twitch Overlays

 Animated Twitch Overlays – What You Need to Know